 - Seek help:Overcoming driving anxiety or fear by yourself can be impossible especially if your anxiety has developed into a driving phobia.
 In such extreme cases, the help of other people especially a mental health provider is necessary.
 The mental health therapist will recognize the cause of your fear and develop a program that suits you.

 Doctors may prescribe drugs to help you.
 Ensure you understand the side effects of these drugs and their use as some can be addictive while others can react dangerously with some food types or prescription drugs.

-Stressing situations always cause anxiety, and driving can be very stressful.
-However, driving anxiety should not bar you from enjoying this luxury.
-The above steps will help you overcome your fear and regain your independence behind the wheels.
+Stressing situations always cause anxiety disorder, and driving can be very stressful.
+However, above steps will help you overcome your driving anxiety and regain your independence behind the wheel.